Evaluating Taoism and Zen

 And, of course, there is the Taoist virtue Te.
 But Te, as we mentioned earlier, translates to an older version of the English word “virtue,” the version that means inner sustaining power.

-The Book of G>O>D> has an Essay titled Leading a Fulfilled Life, which has sections dealing with Meditation and Mindfulness, as well as a section called “Eight Steps of Daily Growth.”
+The Book of Continuing Creation has an Essay titled Leading a Fulfilled and Happy Life, which has sections dealing with Meditation and Mindfulness, as well as a section called “Eight Steps of Daily Growth.”

 Chapter #8, #15 and #21 of the Tao Te Ching convey much of our own message, with this simple poetic language: